AbdurrahimBalta/My-Python-Adventure/README.md

 In the folder you can see the some important concepts about OOP such as abstraction, inheritance and so on.

 * [Abstract Class](https://github.com/AbdurrahimBalta/My-Python-Adventure/blob/master/OOP%20Python/abstractClass.py): The main aspects of the principle of Abstraction.
 * [Encapsulation](https://github.com/AbdurrahimBalta/My-Python-Adventure/blob/master/OOP%20Python/encapsulation.py):  The main aspects of the principle of Encapsulation.

-> TODO: add more OOP consepts here after the OOP section completed.
+* [Inheritance](https://github.com/AbdurrahimBalta/My-Python-Adventure/blob/master/OOP%20Python/inheritance.py):      The main aspects of the principle of Inherıtance.
+* [Polymorphism](https://github.com/AbdurrahimBalta/My-Python-Adventure/blob/master/OOP%20Python/polymorphism.py):    The main aspects of the principle of Polymorphism.

 # Open CV